juice-shop/multi-juicer/readme.md

 helm install multi-juicer multi-juicer/multi-juicer
 ```

+See [production notes](./guides/production-notes/productions-notes.md) for a checklist of values you'll likely need to configure before using MultiJuicer in proper events.

 ### Installation Guides for specific Cloud Providers / Environments

 Generally MultiJuicer runs on pretty much any kubernetes cluster, but to make it easier for anybody who is new to kubernetes we got some guides on how to setup a kubernetes cluster with MultiJuicer installed for some specific Cloud providers.